-- You are a stomach sleeper- On the other hand, those who need the best mattress for stomach sleepers want a mattress that doesn’t collapse at all.
+- You are a stomach sleeper- On the other hand, those who need the best mattress for stomach sleepers want something that doesn’t collapse at all.
 With its interesting gel grid design, the Purple is very supportive for stomach sleeping, and it shouldn’t give way under the hips, so people should feel well-aligned.

 - You have extra support needs- If someone is a larger person or just needs more support, the Purple should be a better choice than the Mint.
 The gel grid is a very unique material that will support people in a number of positions.